iTwin/itwinjs-core/docs/learning/frontend/BlankConnection.md

 ## Background

 Much of the iModel.js frontend package is designed to communicate with a backend serving an iModel through an [IModelConnection]($frontend) via various RPC interfaces (e.g. [IModelReadRpcInterface]($common)).
 However, there are some cases where it is useful create Viewports *without* an iModel.
-The [IModelConnection.createBlank]($frontend) method can be used to create a valid `IModelConnection` that is *not* connected to a backend.
+The [BlankConnection.create]($frontend) method can be used to create a valid `IModelConnection` that is *not* actually associated with an iModel.

 ## Uses